 Our internal controls, including fraud detection and controls, disclosure controls and procedures, and corporate governance procedures are based in part on certain assumptions and can provide only reasonable, not absolute, assurances that the objectives of the controls and procedures are met.
-Notwithstanding the proliferation of technology and technology-based risk and control systems, we rely on the ability of our associates and systems to process a high number of transactions, and we are subject to the risk that our associates may make mistakes or engage in violations of applicable policies, laws, rules, or procedures that in the past have not, and in the future may not, always be prevented by our technological processes or by our controls and other procedures intended to prevent and detect such errors or violations.
-Any failure or circumvention of our controls and procedures, failure to comply with regulations related to controls and procedures, failure to comply with our corporate governance procedures, fraud by associates or persons outside our Company, the execution of unauthorized transactions by associates, or errors relating to transaction processing and technology could have a material adverse effect on our reputation, business, financial condition and results of operations, including subjecting us to litigation, customer attrition, regulatory fines, penalties, or other sanctions.
+Notwithstanding the proliferation of technology and technology-based risk and control systems, we rely on the ability of our associates and systems to process a high number of transactions, and we are subject to the risk that our associates may make mistakes or engage in violations of applicable policies, laws, rules, or procedures that in the past have not, and in the future may not, always be prevented by our technological processes or by our controls and procedures, failure to comply with regulations related to controls and procedures, failure to comply with regulations related to controls and procedures, failure to comply with our corporate governance procedures, fraud by associates or persons outside our Company, the execution of unauthorized transactions by associates, or errors relating to transaction processing and technology could have a material adverse effect on our reputation, business, financial condition and results of operations, including subjecting us to litigation, customer attrition, regulatory fines, penalties, or other sanctions.
 Insurance coverage may not be available for losses relating to such event, or where available, such losses may exceed insurance limits.